boniface2025/GROUP-6-CAPSTONE-PROJECT-PHASE-5/README.md

    2.***Machine Learning Models***:

-      - Random Forest Regressor for capturing nonlinear relationships
+      - Random Forest Regressor for capturing nonlinear relationships.
       - LightGBM(LGBM) for optimizing predictive performance through boosting.
+      - XGboost.

 ### 2.5 Evaluation
 All the models were evaluated using forecasting and standard regression metrics: